ArduPilot/pymavlink/generator/javascript/local_modules/jspack/README.md

 ## Disclaimer
 The jspack module and documentation are essentially ports of the Python struct module and documentation, with such changes as were necessary.
-The port was originaly made by Fair Oaks Labs, Inc. and published at http://code.google.com/p/jspack/
+The port was originally made by Fair Oaks Labs, Inc. and published at http://code.google.com/p/jspack/
 If any Python people are miffed that their documentation got ripped off, let me know, and I'll gladly revise them.